Shuvo1505/native-android-ChatMosphere/README.md

 3) Optimized Performance
 4) Chat Protection
 5) Simple User Interface
-6) 'Delete for Everyone' Feature Enabled in chat messages
+6) 'Delete for Everyone' feature is available for chat messages
-7) Account Deletion and Password Recovery Features Enabled
+7) Account deletion and password recovery features are available

 ----------------------------------------------------------------------------------------------------------------------